platisd/scrumtato/README.md

 * **22Ω 1206 resistor** - Used for the buzzer.
 Other low valued resistors will probably work as well.
 * **SMD vibrating motor** - To make Scrumtato vibrate.
 The board is modeled after Sanyo NRS-2574 but all other models that fit the dimensions will work.
 * **4-pin tactile switch** - To initiate (or finish occasionally) the game.
 Get the through-hole version.
+* **2-pin angled switch** - As a reset button.
+Through-hole component.
-* **LED 1206** - Optional and rather unnecessary when using the flexible version since it is not visible.
+* **LED 5mm** - Optional and rather unnecessary when using the flexible version since it is not visible.
 * **220Ω 1206 resistor** - Optional unless the LED is used.
 * **BC547 NPN transistor** - To control the vibration motor.
 * **1KΩ 1206 resistor** - To drive the transistor.